Privacy and the US government: William J. Clinton

 President Bill Clinton, improved existing privacy rights by supporting alterations to the Freedom of Information Act (FOIA) by including amendments to the Electronic Freedom of Information Act (EFOIA).
-Intended to balance an individuals right to be "informed", and the "right to be let alone", the FOIA, initially signed into law by Lyndon B. Johnson, was modified by Bill Clinton to include electronic records and the timing of FOIA Requests to citizens.
+Intended to balance an individual's right to be "informed", and the "right to be let alone", the FOIA, initially signed into law by Lyndon B. Johnson, was modified by Bill Clinton to include electronic records and the timing of FOIA Requests to citizens.
 These modifications made private information more accessible to the public.

 Concerns and Controversies

 Although not directly performed during prescribed time in the presidential office, the use of personal private information for targeted politics on social media platforms has caused concerns regarding consumer privacy.
 In 2018, Facebook was accused of interfering in the 2016 election, potentially leading to events that altered the outcome.